 A team of GYA members and alumni has published a new review paper in the journal Life Sciences.
 The article, “Host-focused immunity, metabolism, and diagnostic innovation for precision control of tuberculosis globally,” presents a forward-looking analysis of tuberculosis (TB) research,…

-A team of GYA members and alumni has published a new peer‑reviewed paper that brings together traditional knowledge systems and advanced scientific innovation to address one of the world’s most persistent infectious diseases: tuberculosis (TB).
-The study, titled “Sustainable Strategies…
+A team of GYA members and alumni has published a new peer‑reviewed paper in the Journal of Evidence-based Medicine that brings together traditional knowledge systems and advanced scientific innovation to address one of the world’s most persistent infectious diseases: tuberculosis…

 GYA member Mohammad Hosseini (Northwestern University, United States) and GYA Co-Chair Yensi Flores Bueso (University College Cork, Ireland) together with GYA Advisory Board member Véronique Kiermer (Chief Scientific Officer of PLOS), along with other luminaries in Open Science, have co-authored…